young-g12/DHTS.html/README.md

 # Back-end
 Gives admin access
-SEnds booking information to admin either by email or text and stores information in mongoDB
+Sends booking information to admin either by email or text and stores information in mongoDB